Easy Keto Chocolate Peanut Butter Bars Recipe

 **Do not overcook, or the chocolate will become hard and will not spread.

-• Remove the baking pan from the freezer and spread the pour the chocolate layer on top of the peanut butter layer, then using a spatula spread it evenly.
+• Remove the baking pan from the freezer and spread the chocolate layer on top of the peanut butter layer, then using a spatula spread it evenly.

 • Return to the freezer for several hours or overnight to allow the No-Bake Keto Peanut Butter Bars to setup.
 Once they have set up, you can store either in the freezer or the fridge.
 We tried ours both ways, and they are delicious!